 They’re great for preparing at the start of the week for school lunches or snacks.
 They will disappear as fast as you can make them so make enough for the whole family to enjoy!

 If you give this muffin recipe a try, let me know by leaving a comment and rating it!
 And don’t forget to take a picture and tag it @eatingbyelaine and #eatingbyelaine on Instagram so I can see your muffins!

 This soft and moist muffin recipe is gluten-free and dairy-free.
 It makes a great quick or on-the-go breakfast option.
 I even included a nut-free version for all my nut-free readers.
 Enjoy!

-- 1/2 cup almond meal or almond flour (or sorghum flour for nut-free version)
+- 1/2 cup almond flour (or substitute sorghum flour for a nut-free version)

 - 2 tablespoons arrowroot powder

 - 1 teaspoon baking soda

 - 1/4 teaspoon fine salt